Lindblomsebastian/gcmgen/README.md

 - **AI-Powered Commit Messages**: Generate commit messages based on the staged changes in your Git repository.
 - **Model Flexibility**: Use a default OpenAI model or specify a different one.
 - **Interactive Mode**: Review the generated commit message, regenerate if necessary, or skip the commit process entirely.
-- **Error Handling**: Provides clear error messages when something goes wrong, such as when no files are staged.

 ## Installation